mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### intro
-This page is a guide on how to setup, configure and interact with most of the .Stat Data Explorer client-side configurations and (sdmx) business rules.<br>
+This page is a guide on how to setup, configure and interact with most of the .Stat Data Explorer client-side configurations and (sdmx) business rules.

-These configurations are tasks to be performed by Administrators with access to the .Stat DE installation files, but they should all be driven by business decisions.<br>
+These configurations are tasks to be performed by Administrators with access to the .Stat DE installation files, but they should all be driven by business decisions.
 Some of the desired configurations or settings (e.g. how to add a new sdmx public endpoint) are not available from here because they must happen in a previous step or they are refering to server-side decisions, and you should therefore refer to the installation guides.

 ---